Bonnie Blair: Early life and education

 It wasn't until 1979 when Olympic medalist Cathy Priestner Faminow became Blair's coach that Blair switched from pack style to long track speed skating in which skaters compete for the fastest time.
 At age 15, Blair tried out for the national team, earning a spot on her first attempt.
 With her increased focus on the 1984 Olympics, Blair went to train in Europe.
-To finance the expense of training in Europe, the Champaign Policemen's Benevolent Association began sponsoring some of Blair.
+To finance the expense of training in Europe, the Champaign Policemen's Benevolent Association began helping to sponsor Blair.
 She completed her high school diploma through the mail in 1982.
 She moved to the Milwaukee area to train with the United States national speed skating team, living with a family friend while she trained.
 Blair took classes at Parkland College, although college classes were less of a priority than training and she did not receive a degree.

 Career

 Early career and first Olympics (1984–1986)

 Blair made her international competitive debut at the 1984 World Sprinting Championships where she placed tenth.
 Later that year, Blair appeared at her first Olympic games at age 19 in Sarajevo.
 Blair had not been not considered a front-runner and later recalled she was happy just to be at the games and see her family in the stands.
 She failed to medal and finished eighth in the 500 meters.
 The U.S. failed to win any speed skating medals at the 1984 Olympics.
 After the 1984 Olympics, Blair worked closely with coach Mike Crowe to improve her skating skills to compete with the powerful East German skaters.

 A strong performance at the United States International Skating Association Metric All-Around Championships, held in West Allis, Wisconsin, earned Blair a spot on the U.S. long track women's sprint team for the 1985 World Championships.
 Blair won both the 500 meter and 1500 meter at the West Allis event, and was considered one of the U.S. team's strongest medal contenders.
 On the 1985-1986 World Cup Circuit, Blair finished fourth in four distances: the 500 meter, 1,000 meter, and 1,500 meter.
 In May 1985, at a time when U.S. speed skating lacked unity, U.S. International Speedskating Association replaced national team coach Dianne Holum with Mike Crowe.

 During this time, Blair trained in both short-track and long-track.
 Blair won events at 1984, 1985 and 1986 short-track world championships and was the 1986 overall short-track world champion.